Great Cumberland Place

 Great Cumberland Place is a street in the City of Westminster, part of Greater London, England.

-There is also a hotel bearing the same name on the street.
+It includes the former Great Cumberland Street, which was re-numbered as part of it.

 Description

 The street runs from Oxford Street at Marble Arch to George Street at Bryanston Square.

 It contains the Western Marble Arch Synagogue, near which stands a statue of Raoul Wallenberg.

-Great Cumberland Place is home to The Cumberland Hotel.
+Great Cumberland Place is one of the four streets the Cumberland Hotel fronts onto, and gives it its name.